Block in Philadelphia neighborhood evacuated due to device found inside home

 Officers responded to the scene for a 911 call regarding a person with a gun.

-PHILADELPHIA (WPVI) -- A block in the Mayfair neighborhood of Philadelphia has been evacuated due to a suspicious device.
+PHILADELPHIA (WPVI) -- A block in the Mayfair neighborhood of Philadelphia was evacuated on Sunday night after a suspicious device was found inside a local residence.

-The incident was first reported just after 4:30 p.m.
-Sunday on the 4200 block of Cottman Avenue.
+The incident involved the bomb squad, police K-9s and an investigation that stretched from the afternoon into the overnight hours.

+Officers responded to the the 4200 block of Cottman Avenue just after 4:30 p.m. after receiving a 911 call regarding a person with a gun.

-Once police were inside the property, officers say they found a cardboard box with fuses coming out of it.
+However, once police were inside the property, officers say they found a cardboard box with what appeared to be fuses coming out of it, prompting an evacuation of the block.
+The bomb squad was also notified, authorities say.

-The block has since been evacuated and the bomb squad has been notified.
+K-9s were seen sniffing around the sidewalk as the property was taped off and investigators were seen confiscating a large drum that is said to contain a chemical liquid.

+While neighbors told Action News about their concerns, police have released very few details about what was discovered inside the home.

 No further information has been released about the incident or person involved.